PayalKhattri/Scheduler/README.md

 I have built a Scheduler Application that allows students to submit weekly preferences for attending class in-person or remotely.
 The tool then assigns available seats to students who want to physically attend class and provides the faculty with a roster of who has been cleared to attend.

-I have followed the agile methodology to build my application.
+I have followed the agile methodology to build my application and done continuous integrations.
 Right from designing the prototype to building and deploying my application, I divided everything into sprints of 6 days each which helped me complete the tasks within 3 weeks.

 Check out the live demo: [WEBSITE](https://classes-scheduler.herokuapp.com/)